The Simple Investor (and 5 big threats)

 Everyone has an opinion about your money.

-A few things friends and family have said to me in the past:
+Friends and family have said to me in the past:

-"I heard the stock market is crashing, maybe you should get out of stocks."
+"I heard the stock market is crashing, maybe you should get out of stocks?"

 And the truth is..

-Haven't built the kind of life I want to live.
+But I've realized most people sharing this kind of advice aren't living the kind of life I want to live.

 "Far more money has been lost by investors trying to anticipate corrections, than lost in the corrections themselves." — Peter Lynch